Fedir Abramov: Biography

-In 1930 he graduated from the Dnepropetrovsk Mining Institute, where he would later return as a teacher.
+In 1930, he graduated from the Dnepropetrovsk Mining Institute, where he would later return as a teacher.
 He participated in the Second World War.

-From 1940 to 1969, with a break from 1941-1944, Abramov headed the Department of Aerology and Occupational Safety of the National Mining University.
+From 1940 to 1969, with a break from 1941 to 1944, Abramov headed the Department of Aerology and Occupational Safety of the National Mining University.

-In 1952 he defended his doctoral dissertation, which was devoted to the study of aerodynamics of vertical shafts of mines with new types of reinforcement.
+In 1952, he defended his doctoral dissertation, which was devoted to the study of aerodynamics of vertical shafts of mines with new types of reinforcement.

-In 1962 he began working at the Institute of Geotechnical Mechanics of the USSR Academy of Sciences.
+In 1962, he began working at the Institute of Geotechnical Mechanics of the USSR Academy of Sciences.

 Until 1982 he headed the department of mine aerogas and thermodynamics of the Institute of Geotechnical Mechanics.

 Research and Innovations

 His department developed the techniques needed for the rapid construction of the Moscow metro in the 1950s.

 He supervised the research covered in the "Handbook of Mine Ventilation", with a creative team that included OS Gershun, BE Gretzinger, VA Dolinsky, AF Miletich, LP Romensky, V. E. Streimann, MV Shibka, GA Shevelev.

-He is the founder of a scientific school in the field of mine ventilation.

-He was the first in the USSR to substantiate and prove in practice the economic and technical feasibility of using individual fasteners for cleaning the face of Donbas mines.

-He developed a method of control-depressive survey of ventilation of mines and quarries.

-He proposed a wedge principle of extracting metal risers, which was later introduced in the minds of Donbas.
+He founded a pioneering scientific school in mine ventilation and was the first in the USSR to demonstrate both technically and economically the use of individual fasteners for face support in Donbas coal mines.
+He also developed the control‑depressive survey method for mine and quarry ventilation, introduced the wedge principle for extracting metal risers in Donbas workings, and helped design a series of industry‑implemented modeling devices.

-He was the initiator and one of the developers of a series of modeling devices implemented in industry.